List of content you will read in this article:

 This article covered what an Internet Protocol address is, what the differences between a shared and dedicated IP address are, dedicated IP benefits, and why one should use a dedicated IP address.

-We hope this helped you!
+We hope this has helped you!
 If yes, consider sharing it with your colleagues and friends.
 Did we miss some crucial facts about dedicated IPs?
 Let us know in the comments below!